mccakit/learn_xmake/docs/source/packages/overview.rst

 tools, or assets—that can be automatically downloaded and seamlessly integrated into your project's build process.

-In XMake, you can package a target using the xmake package command.
+In XMake, you can package a target by using the ``xmake package`` command.
 By providing the ``--format`` option, you can specify the package type, such as ``remote`` or ``local``.